-A diploma is also requested and mailed to your preferred mailing address on file approximately 3 weeks after conferral.
+Processing time is approximately 10 to 14 days.
+A complimentary unofficial transcript is sent about 1-2 weeks later.
+Official transcripts are available at www.getmytranscript.com.
+Your diploma will be mailed to your preferred mailing address on file approximately 3 weeks after conferral.
 To update your address, contact the Registrar's office at 909-748-8019.

 Special Status Student (not admitted to a program or eligible for financial aid)

-Students who wish to take single courses should contact the Fieldwork and Advising office to schedule an appointment with an advisor.
+Students who wish to take single courses should contact the Office of Student Success to schedule an appointment with an advisor.
 If you are a former University of Redlands student, confirm that your student account is clear of any holds.

 Secure approval from instructor and complete Request for Incomplete Grade form.
 Provide copy of form to your advisor.